Ovechkin scores 801st goal, ties Howe for 2nd in NHL history

 AP Hockey Writer

-WASHINGTON (AP) — Alex Ovechkin has tied Gordie Howe for second on the NHL career goals list.
+WASHINGTON (AP) — Alex Ovechkin tied Gordie Howe for second on the NHL career goals list Friday night, scoring his 801st in the Washington Capitals’ game against the Winnipeg Jets.

-Ovechkin scored his 801st goal during the first period of the Washington Capitals’ game against the Winnipeg Jets on Friday night.
-He received a drop pass from Dylan Strome at the top of the right circle and slid a wrist shot between the pads of David Rittich with 1:28 left in the period.
+Ovechkin received a drop pass from Dylan Strome at the top of the right faceoff circle and slid a wrist shot between the pads of David Rittich with 1:38 left in the first period.
+He was mobbed by teammates at the glass to celebrate while his goal song, Big Joe Turner’s “Shake, Rattle and Roll,” blared from arena speakers.

+Fans chanted, “Ovi!
+Ovi!
+Ovi” and gave Ovechkin a standing ovation during the next stoppage when he was honored for his latest accomplishment.

+“It’s great to be in this company, and obviously it’s pretty special,” Ovechkin said on the team’s television broadcast.
+“It’s great.
+I think we all create history right now.
+It’s a pretty special moment, and I’m pretty happy.”

 “Everybody right now enjoy this ride,” Ovechkin said last week.
 “It’s great for all of us to be able to get to 800, the third player ever to do that, and be on the same team I think it’s pretty cool.
 It’s pretty special for them.”

-His next goal will give him sole possession of second place and put Ovechkin 92 away from tying Wayne Gretzky’s record of 894 that long seemed unapproachable.
+Ovechkin’s next goal will give him sole possession of second place and put him 92 away from tying Wayne Gretzky’s record of 894 that long seemed unapproachable.

 “What he’s done year after year, the consistency, and him being able to produce the way he’s consistently done, it’s pretty remarkable,” said Toronto star Auston Matthews, the NHL’s reigning MVP who scored 60 goals last season.
 “Every year he always plays every game like it’s his last.
 He’s just a horse out there.
 He loves to score goals, and I think that’s been pretty evident throughout his career.
 You can just tell.”